-NASFAA regularly convenes task forces comprised of geographically diverse groups of NASFAA member volunteers from all types of postsecondary institutions and sectors to review and examine legislative and policy proposals.
+NASFAA regularly convenes task forces and working groups comprised of geographically diverse groups of NASFAA member volunteers from all types of postsecondary institutions and sectors to review and examine legislative and policy proposals.
 Our task forces have addressed a wide range of issues within NASFAA's major policy areas.

 NASFAA Task Forces and Working Groups have addressed the following policy issues: